 Wrap Up – Better Safety for Bicycle Helmets

-As follow-up on bicycle helmets and safety after talking with several manufacturers at Interbike 2017, here are a few highlights of what I saw and learned.
+As a follow-up on bicycle helmets and safety after talking with several manufacturers at Interbike 2017, here are a few highlights of what I saw and learned.

 “What do customers want in a bicycle safety helmet?”
 Ask this question of the manufacturers and they will tell you sleek design, aerodynamics, colors, air flow and other things.
 We like these things too, but interestingly, “Safety” was not in the list of the manufacturers I asked.